rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 650 px
    :align: center

 Her ten potential study programs (see :numref:`aliceHeatmap`) are ordered with the *NetFlows* ranking rule applied to the corresponding bipolar-valued outranking digraph.
-Graduate interpreter studies in Köln (*I-FHK*) or Saarbrücken (*I-USB*), followed by Graduate Translator studies in Köln (*T-FHK*) appear to be Alice's most prefered alternatives.
+Graduate interpreter studies in Köln (*I-FHK*) or Saarbrücken (*I-USB*), followed by Graduate Translator studies in Köln (*T-FHK*) appear to be Alice's most preferred alternatives.
 The least attractive study programs appear to be for her the studies at the Chamber of Commerce of Köln (*C-HKK*, *S-HKK*).

 The performance criteria are ordered by decreasing ordinal correlation with this global *NetFlows* ranking.
-It is interesting to notice that for Alice the most significant performance criteria appear to be the *attractiveness* of the study programm (*AS*, +0.72) followed by the *attractiveness* of the future profession (*AP*, +0.62). *Study times* (*SL*, -024), *big city* (*BC*, -0.07) and *monthly living costs* (*LC*, -0.04) ) appear on the other side to be not so significant.
+It is interesting to notice that for Alice the most significant performance criteria appear to be the *attractiveness* of the study program (*AS*, +0.72) followed by the *attractiveness* of the future profession (*AP*, +0.62). *Study times* (*SL*, -024), *big city* (*BC*, -0.07) and *monthly living costs* (*LC*, -0.04) ) appear on the other side to be not so significant.

 Notice by the way that evaluations on performance criteria to be minimized, like *distance to home* (*DH*) or *study times* (*SL*), are registered as *negative* values, so that smaller measures are, in this case, preferred to larger ones.

 Building a best choice recommendation .....................................

-Let us now have a llok at the underlying bipolar-valued pairwise outranking digraph.
+Let us now have a look at the underlying bipolar-valued pairwise outranking digraph.

 .. code-block:: pycon
    :name: aliceOutranking